Terri Britt

-Terri Britt (born November 19, 1961) is an American former beauty pageant winner and author.
+Terri Britt (née Utley; born November 19, 1961) is an American former beauty pageant winner and author.

 Britt is a former news anchor for MovieTime, now E!, and was crowned Miss USA 1982.

 Early life

 Britt was born in Little Rock, Arkansas, on November 19, 1961.
 As a young woman, Britt was involved in the American Legion Auxiliary Girls State program.
 She was also vice-president of the Cabot High School class of 1980.